Product Design

 Alimento is a mobile app concept with a heartwarming mission: to help users preserve, organize, and share personal and family recipes as immersive, story-driven experiences.
 The client envisioned more than a traditional recipe manager; Alimento needed to feel like an elegant editorial magazine, where each food story placed the author and their heritage at center stage.
 Recipes weren't just instructions—they were cultural snapshots, memories, and legacies.
 Think of a mom, aunt, or grandmother being the model on the cover of a beautifully curated spread.

-The challenge was how to merge that editorial aesthetic with a deeply personal, accessible platform for users—especially non-tech-savvy women aged 35+—who might not have ideal content (like professional photos) to work with.
+How could we merge that editorial aesthetic with a deeply personal, accessible platform for users who might not have ideal content (like professional photos) to work with?

-How do you make a recipe page feel beautifully crafted when a user might only have a grainy photo or none at all?
+How do we make a recipe page feel beautifully crafted when a user might only have a grainy photo or none at all?

 My Role